Geographical Centralization Resilience in Ethereum's Block-Building Paradigms: Model

-\textit{Migration decision.} At the slot start, the proposer compares $W(r)$ across all regions $r \in R$.
-As migration incurs a cost $c$, the proposer moves from its current location $r(p_n)$ only if the \emph{marginal benefit} of migration exceeds the cost
+\textit{Migration decision.} At the start of each slot, the proposer compares its expected payoff $W(r)$ across all regions $r \in \mathcal{R}$.
+Since migration incurs a cost $c$, the proposer relocates from its current region $r(p_n)$ only if the marginal benefit of migration exceeds this cost: